 3. Stand Out

-Focus on a special programme that makes your school special;
+Focus on a special program that makes your school special:

 - Science Technology Engineering Arts and Mathematics (STEAM)

 - Specialist languages

 Project your values in a way that is more meaningful way than just your motto.
 Showcase the tangible proof of what you do and why you’re doing it, and don’t be afraid to get personal.
 The more authentic your message is, the more credible your story becomes.
 Make sure your message is consistent across your website, app, brochures, and social media.

 Word of Mouth is the most influential marketing you can ever employ.
 A 2013 report published by Nielsen states that WOM “recommendations from friends and family, often referred to as earned advertising, are still the most influential” type of recommendations/advertising.
 What’s more, 84 percent of consumers stated that they believed information from friends and family about a product to be the most trusted source of information.

 Find your parent ambassadors and empower them to spread positive word of mouth through a range of strategies such as positive feedback on parent forums, good reviews on parent community forums, encouraging positive ratings, getting busy on social media and posting photos and video from school events on personal pages.

 Whatever strategy you employ, make sure you are keeping track of what’s working and what’s not.
 Review attendance numbers from your events, social mentions and engagement, monitor traffic to your website and dedicated landing pages.
 We are living in a rapid space of change, what worked 5 years ago may have lost its relevance now, so keep building on your success with transparency and a measured approach.